-I am an attorney practicing at Chamberlain Hrdlicka in Houston, Texas.
-The focus of my practice is two-fold: I represent companies and individuals in civil litigation, and I also do extensive work (of both a litigation and transactional nature) in the Admiralty, Maritime, and Energy fields.
+As a practicing attorney at Chamberlain Hrdlicka in Houston, the focus of my practice is two-fold: I represent companies and individuals in civil litigation.
+I also do extensive work (of both a litigation and transactional nature) in the Admiralty, Maritime, and Energy fields.

 I have been licensed to practice law since 2003.
 During that time, I've first and second chaired several trials to verdicts, as well as handled hundreds of other cases to amicable resolutions.

 I'm a product of public schools, specifically Friendswood High School in Friendswood, Texas (Class of 1996), The University of Texas at Austin (BA-2000) and The University of Texas School of Law (JD-2003).

 Super Lawyers named me a Rising Star in Maritime & Transportation law every year since 2011.
 H Texas Magazine named me a Top Lawyer in Houston every year since 2012.
 Houstonia Magazine named me a Top Lawyer in Houston every year since 2013.